cristianoc/arc-challenge/README.md

 ### Methodology

-The study incrementally activated synthetic techniques and feature sets across difficulty levels from 1 to 12.
+The study incrementally activated synthetic techniques and feature sets across increasing difficulty levels.
 Each level represents a progressively more complex configuration, allowing for an analysis of how each feature or transformation influences the model’s accuracy.

 ### Results